JiratchayaPhinyodom/Period-Pejai/README.md

 ## How to Run

-You can run the server by
+You can run the server by:

 For backend,